-Gianluca Solera (1966) is an activist and a writer.
+Gianluca Solera is an activist and a writer.
 He was a militant in the first Italian green movements and he studied regional and urban planning.
 He spent ten years as a political adviser to the Greens in the European Parliament, and eight years as coordinator of the civil society networks of the Anna Lindh Foundation for the Dialogue between Cultures.
+Between 2014 and 2018, he worked with the development & cooperation NGO COSPE, dealing with democracy and participation projects, while he currently collaborates with Particip GmbH on civil society and rights.
 His last book is Citizen Activism and Mediterranean Identity.
 Beyond Eurocentrism (2017, Palgrave Macmillan).
 He has a blog on society, politics and interculturalism in the Mediterranean, where he also writes about the new forms of resistance taking place in Italy and the Mediterranean.
-Since 2014, he has worked with the development & cooperation NGO COSPE, dealing with democracy and participation projects.
+He is one of the creators of "Sabir Fest - Culture and Mediterranean Citizenship".

 Lisa Iliana Ariemma

 Lisa Ariemma is a journalist, researcher, educator and activist.
 She particularly focuses on issues linked to participatory citizenship, active democracy and migration.
 She has created and taught courses on intercultural dialogue and multiculturalism and has been published in peer-reviewed academic journals, newspapers, on-line journals and blogs.
 She has taken part in various conferences, meetings and cultural festivals in Europe, North America and the Middle East as an activist and independent researcher.
 She has participated in SabirFest and is a co-founder of the Maydan Association.
 She lives in Meana di Susa, Italy and Toronto, Canada but considers herself a citizen of the world.

 Treasurer and Secretary